 Earl R. Gonzales, MD, FACS

-Dr. Gonzales was born in Manila and is a graduate of the University of the Philippines with a Bachelor of Science in Zoology.
+Dr. Gonzales was born in Manila and is a graduate of the University of the Philippines with a bachelor's degree in Zoology.
 He obtained his medical degree at the University of the East with top honors.
-He finished his first General Surgery Residency in the Philippine General Hospital.
+He finished his first general surgery residency in the Philippine General Hospital.

-He is currently the Trauma Medical Director of the Lawrence General Hospital.
-He is Certified by the American Board of Surgery and Fellow of the American College of Surgeons.
-He is also an Advanced Trauma Life Support instructor.
+He is currently the trauma medical director of the Lawrence General Hospital.
+He is certified by the American Board of Surgery and a fellow of the American College of Surgeons.
+He is also an advanced trauma life support instructor.